Cryo-CMOS Antenna for Wireless Communications within a Quantum Computer Cryostat: Performance Evaluation

 \subsection{Cryo-CMOS antenna within the Cryostat Scenario}

 To ensure proper impedance matching and efficient power transfer, the free-space dipole optimal length ($L_{opt}$) of 2.8 mm was replaced with 3.06 mm.
 In addition, the length of the SiO\textsubscript{\textrm{2}} and Si layers ($L_{layers}$), as well as the thickness of the substrate, were explored.
 An optimal resonance was obtained with $L_{layers}$ of 3.72 mm and Si thickness of 0.3 mm.
 As depicted in Fig. \ref{fig:roomvscryo}, the on-chip dipole resonates at around 28 GHz with an approximate value of -21 dB.
 The efficiency and realized gain of the antenna were also assessed inside the cryostat.
 Fig. \ref{fig:s11cryostat} shows an efficiency of 77\%, which reflects the effects of the cryostat environment on the antenna resonance.
 In addition, a realized gain of 8.25 dBi was obtained at 28~GHz.
+However, thermal asymmetries near the differential feed lines can trigger a common-mode conversion, which have to be carefully addressed in cryogenic conditions.

 The EM field distribution of the on-chip antenna was also simulated.
 Fig. \ref{fig:efield} depicts the signal propagating from the GSSG pads to the dipole arms, the coupling and signal propagation around the dipoles, where the differential feeding introduces a 180° phase shift between them.
 Additionally, EM field distribution inside the cryostat model is observed in Fig. \ref{emcryo}.
 It is shown that the electric fields are oscillating around the enclosed chamber with multi-path signal propagation.
-However as the QPUs are place one temperature level below, the effect of interference is reduced.
+However, as the QPUs are placed one temperature level below, the impact of radiated power is reduced.